Computational-Mechanics-Materials-Lab/AMPES/README.md

 ### Power Fluctuation

-AMTech allows for the fluctuation of power to mimic the real behavior of laser power.
+AMPES allows for the fluctuation of power to mimic the real behavior of laser power.
 The following parameters allow for configuration of this functionality.

 * `power_fluctuation` \[`boolean`\]: set to `false` to apply no power fluctuation i.e. have a static power value
 * `deviation` \[`int`, `float`\]: the maximum deviation from the set laser power value allowed